EthereumPhone/WalletSDK/README.md

 ### Configure bundler RPC URL

-WalletSDK requires a bundler RPC URL for ERC-4337 operations.
+WalletSDK requires a bundler RPC URL.
+Best compatibility is reached with a pimlico URL, which you can just put here for ERC-4337 operations.
 Example using `local.properties` → `BuildConfig`:

 ```properties
 # local.properties (do not commit secrets)